-Cross border Croatia Bosnia environmental dispute, oil refinery in the spot11.
-February 2013. / SEE Energy News
+Cross border Croatia Bosnia environmental dispute, oil refinery in the spot, SEE Energy News

 Croatia complained on BiH again with environmental claims.
 It claimed that air pollution in Slavonski Brod is caused by the work of oil refinery Bosanski Brod.
 Minister of Protection of Environment and Nature in Croatia, Mihael Zmajlović and representative of Drzavni Hidrometeorolški zavod (DHMZ) Sonja Vidić indicated on seriousness of the problem of air pollution in Slavonski Brod, but also met public with the steps it would take.